How Shyne Works

 Safety by Design

-Declining a signal ("Not now") permanently blocks that person from re-signaling you for the rest of the session — enforced server-side, not just in the UI.
-Blocking is one-tap from any interaction point.
-If a user accumulates blocks across sessions, consequences escalate automatically.
+If you decline a signal, that person can't signal you again for the rest of the session — that's enforced on our end, not just in the app.
+Blocking anyone is one tap away.
+And if someone racks up blocks across sessions, consequences kick in automatically.

-An "I feel unsafe" button is accessible from the venue view.
-It immediately alerts the venue operator and creates an internal review ticket — no need to identify who you feel unsafe about.
+There's also an "I feel unsafe" button available from the venue view.
+It immediately alerts the venue and creates a review — no need to figure out who made you uncomfortable.

 Privacy by Design

-Shyne knows you are at a venue.
-It does not know where in the venue you are.
-No sub-venue positioning.
-No Bluetooth beacons.
-No WiFi tracking.
-The location data point is binary: in the venue or not.
+Shyne knows you're at a venue.
+It doesn't know where in the venue you are.
+No indoor positioning, no Bluetooth beacons, no WiFi tracking.
+You're either at the place or you're not — that's all we need.

-Visibility is instant and total — one tap and you disappear from the venue view.
-From the outside, invisible looks exactly the same as not being there at all.
+Visibility is instant — one tap and you vanish from the venue view.
+To everyone else, it looks exactly like you were never there.